-Filling out the Free Application for Federal Student Aid (FAFSA®) is an important step in figuring out how to pay for college and the only way to receive federal aid to offset college costs.
-Despite being free to complete, many families still forgo the process because of misinformation.
-Don't let these top four FAFSA myths prevent you from receiving the money you need for college.
+Completing the Free Application for Federal Student Aid (FAFSA) is the first step in paying for college.
+Despite being free to complete, many families still forgo the FAFSA, which left over $3.75 billion of free financial aid unclaimed for 2021.
+Don't let these top FAFSA myths prevent you from receiving money you need for college.